vuejs/test-utils/docs/guide/essentials/a-crash-course.md

 In the _assert_ phase, we make assertions about how we expect the current state of the component to be.

-Almost all test will follow these three phases.
+Almost all tests will follow these three phases.
 You don't need to separate them with new lines like this guide does, but it is good to keep these three phases in mind as you write your tests.

 ## Conclusion